Normal Function

 Lysinuric protein intolerance

-More than 40 mutations in the SLC7A7 gene have been found to cause lysinuric protein intolerance.
-All of these mutations impair the y+LAT-1 protein's ability to transport amino acids.
-People with lysinuric protein intolerance who are of Finnish descent typically have the same mutation.
-This mutation (written as IVS6-2A>T) disrupts the way the gene's instructions are used to make the y+LAT-1 protein, causing the protein to be misplaced in the cell.
+Variants (also called mutations) in the SLC7A7 gene have been found to cause lysinuric protein intolerance.
+All of these variants impair the y+LAT-1 protein's ability to transport amino acids.
+People with lysinuric protein intolerance who are of Finnish descent typically have the same variant.
+This variant disrupts the way the gene's instructions are used to make the y+LAT-1 protein, causing the protein to be misplaced in the cell.

-Mutations in the y+LAT-1 protein disrupt the transportation of amino acids, leading to a shortage of lysine, arginine, and ornithine in the body and an abnormally large amount of these amino acids in urine.
-The abnormal transportation and shortage of these amino acids in various tissues of the body leads to the signs and symptoms of lysinuric protein intolerance.
+Variants in the y+LAT-1 protein disrupt the transportation of amino acids, reducing the amount of lysine, arginine, and ornithine in the body and increasing the amount of these amino acids in urine.
+The abnormal transportation and reduced amount of these amino acids in various tissues of the body leads to the signs and symptoms of lysinuric protein intolerance.

 Additional Information & Resources